Search this site.

 generated are completely random it is possible for you to be summoned more often than others.
 However, you

-are only required to serve once every two years.
-If you receive a summons within the two year period, contact
+are only required to serve once every five years.
+If you receive a summons within the five year period, contact

 the Jury Clerk to have it verified so you can be excused.